 As a fleet manager, you either use an automatic vehicle location (AVL) system as a tool in your fleet management utility belt, or if you don’t, you are at least generally aware of what such systems are about.

-Regardless, it would benefit all to go over the different ways in which an AVL system can help optimize your fleet’s operation.
-Even if you already use one, odds are you may not be using it to its full potential.
+Regardless, it would benefit all to go over how an AVL system can help optimize your fleet’s operation.
+Even if you already use one, the odds are you may not be using it to its full potential.
 And if you’re pondering whether such a system makes sense for your company, then you have come to the right place.

-Today’s piece will examine how an AVL system (also referred to as a “GPS system”) enhances a fleet’s operation.
+Today’s piece will examine how an AVL system (also called a “GPS system”) enhances a fleet’s operation.
 It is important to note that this series will cover the benefits of a fleet management system in general.
-If you zoomed in on specific industries, you would see that each sector has its own application of AVL technology and set of benefits from using such systems.
+If you zoomed in on specific industries, you would see that each sector has its own application of AVL technology and a set of benefits from using such systems.

 The value added by an automatic vehicle location system includes:

 - Enhanced service

 Please note that although the terms “fleet management system”, “AVL system”, and “GPS system” can refer to somewhat different ideas and products, they have generally become synonyms when discussing fleet management.
 We will therefore use them interchangeably moving forward.

 AVL Systems in Fleet Management: Efficiency & Productivity

 The goal of fleet management for any company is to get the most out of the vehicles and equipment they own and operate.
 Increased productivity and overall safety for vehicle drivers and equipment operators are typically strongly correlated with maximizing the efficiency of any organization's assets.
 Here are some ways in which an AVL system can increase productivity and efficiency in a fleet operation.